levinbaenninger/c/README.md

-# C Programming Course (Bühler)
+# C Programming Course

-This repository contains all the materials for the internal C Programming course at Bühler AG.
+This repository contains all the materials for the C programming course.

 ## Course Contents